Increased productivity, safety and security in farming operations

 RADIOCOMMUNICATION SUPPORTING SAFETY FOR FARMWORKERS

-One of the critical areas in which radiocommunication can support increased productivity and worker safety is providing the instant communication needed to ensure workers and machinery are in the right place at the right time and that in the event of an accident, help is close to hand.
+One critical area in which radiocommunication can support increased productivity and worker safety is providing the instant communication needed to ensure workers and machinery are in the right place at the right time, and that help is close to hand in the event of an accident.

-Despite the ubiquity of smartphones and the use of tablets in farming, two-way radiocommunication remains the optimum communication tool of first and last resort that continues to work even in the event of cellular or ISP network service outages.
+Despite the ubiquity of smartphones and the use of tablets in farming, two-way radio communication remains the optimum communication tool of first and last resort, continuing to work even in the event of cellular or ISP network service outages.

 Which radiocommunication technology is best for your farm?

-With farms having to be run with the efficiency more commonly found in streamlined manufacturing industries, data collection plays an increasingly important role in farm management and greater dependency on automation and technology.
+With farms having to be run with the efficiency more commonly found in streamlined manufacturing industries, data collection plays an increasingly important role in farm management, and there is a greater dependency on automation and technology.

 The average farm in the EU covers some 16 hectares; however, over 60% are under 5 hectares.
 So when it comes to radio communications, it’s essential to consider a system that suits the size of your farm operation, the number of users, the topography of the area to be covered and the intended use today and in the future.